menu

 The most commonly tiled areas of the home are the bathroom and the kitchen.

-How to know how many tiles you need?
+2. How do you know how many tiles you need?

 Measure the space, record measurement in millimetres, divide the length of your space by the length of your tiles, multiply the first number by the second number and then add an extra 10% for spares.